w3c/ColorWeb-CG/hdr-in-png-requirements.md

 ### cICP chunk

+This chunk SHALL come before the `IDAT` chunk.

 [H.273](https://www.itu.int/rec/T-REC-H.273/en) specifies a controlled vocabulary for the parameterization of color space information.

 Define a `cICP` chunk that contains the 4 bytes necessary to carry the H.273 color space parameters: